 We’ve started with a particular set-up, though we do plan to cover and come to up with more cases in the future.
 So we are calling the current support state – initial.
 What exactly was implemented then?

-- Local client machine: Unix-like (macOS, Linux)
+- Local client machine: macOS, Linux or Windows

 - Remote host: Linux

 - Sources location: originally on the local host, CLion will synchronize to the remote machine for you.